Teja2045/Alumini-Web-Portal/README.md

-# A java web application for to build a bridge between Alumni and the current student body
+# A java web application to build a bridge between Alumni and the current student body